 That is, the way to advancement in the Kingdom of God is through voluntary humiliation.

 A dispute also started among them over which of them was to be regarded as the greatest.
 So Jesus said to them, "The kings of the Gentiles lord it over them, and those in authority over them are called 'benefactors.'
 Not so with you; instead the one who is greatest among you must become like the youngest, and the leader like the one who serves.
 (Luke 22:24-26 NET)

 ...So then, my dear friends, just as you have always obeyed, not only in my presence but even more in my absence, continue working out your salvation with awe and reverence, (Philippians 2:12 NET)

 The phrase “my beloved” communicates to the saints at Philippi that Paul is in prison doing what he has asked them to do.
 He is suffering in humility as a result of sharing the Gospel.
 It is the love of God within Paul, by the Holy Spirit, that is compelling Paul to lay down his life for their benefit.
 (2) That is, the Apostle Paul walks the talk!
-The phrase “work out your salvation with fear and trembling” is spoken to those that are already saved.
+The phrase “work out your salvation with fear and trembling” is spoken to those already saved.
 It means to carry their salvation to its ultimate conclusion, namely, Christlikeness.
 (2) This is the daily process of sanctification or separation of our lives from sin.
-They are to see that they make progress in their Christian lives; however, they are to do it with a realization of complete dependence on God for this growth.
+They are to see that they make progress in their Christian lives; however, they are to do it to realize complete dependence on God for this growth.
 Here we have the co-laboring relationship between God and man.
-The Christians part is to choose to cooperate with God in spiritual growth.
+The Christian’s part is to choose to cooperate with God in spiritual growth.
 (1)

 So let the one who thinks he is standing be careful that he does not fall.
 (1 Corinthians 10:12 NET)